illuin-tech/data-pipeline/doc/modifiers_and_hooks.md

 pipeline_run_success_total{other_tag="bcd",pipeline="my-pipeline",some_tag="234",} 1571632.0
 ```

-...and the following labels in loki (only displaying data-pipeline labels):
+These same labels will be used for MDC logging, see the [integrations documentation](integrations.md#mdc-logging) for a setup example.

+User-provided tags will then be included along with default pipeline and component related tags:

 ```
 Log labels
-  author    anonymous
-  other_tag abc
   level     INFO
+  app       my-app
   pipeline  my-pipeline
+  author    anonymous
   some_tag  123
+  other_tag abc
 ```